 So what gave you the idea for this?

 Well as I said I’ve sort of fallen back in love with drum & bass in the last 3 years like the old DJ Rap days, and I’m making tunes and all that again after taking a break and I just thought, I’ve got like 70 or 80 odd tunes that were never released.
 I was speaking to people about it and they were like “you should just release them on vinyl” and I thought well yeah why not.
 Then I thought well they’re all on dubplates so how about Propa Dubs and it just made sense.

 Perfect for the vinyl resurgence!
 So what about new music?

 Yeah, I’ve been playing some of my new stuff on the radio shows since I’ve been over here.
 I’ve got a single called Play The Game coming out on which I’m teaming up with someone called Dimensional Drift, who’s a new artist that I’ve discovered in America.
 Then I’ve got stuff that I’m doing myself and I’m just working with different people right now and seeing what gels.

 Good Life was the last single you released right?

-Yeah, Good Life was the last one, but then you know you come to England and I realise the sound is quite different from where I’m at, so you’ve gotta be constantly working on your sound.
-Being in America, my sound is a bit more states side at the moment but after my visit to London it has started to shift.
+Yeah, Good Life was the last one under DJ Rap, but then you know you come to England and I realise the sound is quite different from where I’m at, so you’ve gotta be constantly working on your sound.
+Being in America, my sound was a bit more states side at the moment but after my visit to London it has started to shift.